-AVG Secure VPN is both a standalone and somewhat of a “sweetener” for a bigger collection of antivirus tools offered in the AVG Ultimate antivirus bundle.
+AVG Secure VPN is both a standalone product and somewhat of a “sweetener” for a bigger collection of antivirus tools offered in the AVG Ultimate antivirus bundle.
 The AVG Ultimate bundle has everything from internet security antivirus to PC TuneUp utilities.

-As a subscription platform, AVG Secure VPN customers receive basic VPN features with state-of-the-art encryption, our preferred OneVPN protocol, and a modified “no-logs” policy.
-AVG Secure VPN has a smaller server network with 50+ servers spanning 36 countries.
-AVG Secure VPN works with Windows, Mac, iOS and Android devices.
+As a subscription platform, AVG Secure VPN customers receive standard VPN features like state-of-the-art encryption, various VPN protocols, and a modified “no-logs” policy.
+AVG Secure VPN offers a small network of 60+ servers spanning 36 countries, and its app is compatible with Windows, macOS, iOS, and Android.

 Our AVG Secure VPN review covers AVG’s standalone VPN product in great detail.

 As we mentioned before, no two VPNs are created equal.
 Each provider differs in one way or another.
 So, we provide a cursory overview of the main pros and cons of AVG Secure VPN.

 To some extent, AVG Secure VPN provides standard features you’d expect from a premium VPN.
 We list the most notables below: